Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Issues, support, etc
 If you have questions, suggestions or are experiencing some kind of issue, visit the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) @ XDA.

+### Props don't seem to set properly
+If it seems like props you're trying to set with the module don't get set properly (ctsProfile still doesn't pass, custom props don't work, etc), go into the script options and change the execution of the boot script to post-fs-data.
+See "Boot stage" above.

 ### Device issues because of the module
 In case of issues, if you've set a prop value that doesn't work on your device causing it not to boot, etc, don't worry.
 There are options.
 You can follow the advice in the [Magisk troubleshooting guide](https://www.didgeridoohan.com/magisk/Magisk#hn_Module_causing_issues_Magisk_functionality_bootloop_loss_of_root_etc) to remove or disable the module, or you can use the module's built-in options to reset all module settings to the defaults.